 Elevate Lens+ is our proprietary financial model used to evaluate all potential real estate investments for our STNL+ commercial properties REIT.
 To be eligible for purchase by an Elevate Money REIT, properties must meet our rigorous standards and qualifications.

-The Elevate Lens+ rating is based on an in-depth analysis of the 3 main pillars in property investing: The Lease, the Tenant, and the Location.
-Each pillar is given a rating between 0 and 10.
-Properties with an EL+ cumulative score of 20 or higher meet our target criteria.
+The Elevate Lens+ rating is based on an in-depth analysis of the four main pillars in property investing: Lease, Tenant, Location, and 360 View.
+Each pillar is given a rating between 0 and 5 stars.
+Properties with an EL+ cumulative rating of 4 stars or higher meet our target criteria.